 Responsibility for the initiation of new modules and programmes lies with the School Teaching Committees.
-Directors of Teaching (or Directors of Postgraduate Studies) on behalf of the School Teaching Committees are responsible for submitting module and programme proposals for consideration by the Assistant Vice-Principal (Dean of Learning & Teaching) through the Curriculum Approvals Group (CAG).
+Directors of Teaching (or Directors of Postgraduate Research Studies/Directors of Postgraduate Taught Studies) on behalf of the School Teaching Committees are responsible for submitting module and programme proposals for consideration by the Assistant Vice-Principal (Dean of Learning & Teaching) through the Curriculum Approvals Group (CAG).